EvaluationContext/evaluationcontext.github.io/_posts/2025-02-06-label-propogation.md

 ## Per Label

-Now we have the data we can move over to Power BI and add a new table `accessToObjects Edges Label Prop`{:.console} to the existing Semantic Model.
-Plus a disconnected `Label`{:.console} dimension to support filtering, and a table `Vertices Label Prop`{:.console} to help with the analysis.
+Now we have the data we can move over to Power BI and add a new table `accessToObjects Edges Label Prop`{:.txt} to the existing Semantic Model.
+Plus a disconnected `Label`{:.txt} dimension to support filtering, and a table `Vertices Label Prop`{:.txt} to help with the analysis.

 ![Data Model](/assets/img/0021-LabelProp/Semantic%20Model.png)